-Acceptance tests are formal tests executed to verify if a system satisfies its business requirements.
-They require the entire application to be up and running and focus on replicating user behaviors.
+Acceptance tests are formal tests that verify if a system satisfies business requirements.
+They require the entire application to be running while testing and focus on replicating user behaviors.
 But they can also go further and measure the performance of the system and reject changes if certain goals are not met.

-Smoke tests are basic tests that check basic functionality of the application.
+Smoke tests are basic tests that check the basic functionality of an application.
 They are meant to be quick to execute, and their goal is to give you the assurance that the major features of your system are working as expected.

 Smoke tests can be useful right after a new build is made to decide whether or not you can run more expensive tests, or right after a deployment to make sure that they application is running properly in the newly deployed environment.